 Anthony loves to read and has one of the most extensive collections of 1st edition/printings, signed, books, articles, and related items of the Master Fantasy Author Terry Brooks.

 Anthony is passionate about LGBTQ rights, social justice, equality and equity, protecting all sentient and proto-sentient life on this world along with the environment they live in, reading and travel.
-He and his partner reside in Wilbraham, MA, but live across the world.
+He and his partner reside in Fletcher, NC, but live across the world.